 Activate the toggle for Place Influence.
+In tool box mode this is the check box on the left.

-You can find it on the secondary dialog.
+In expanded mode you can find it on the secondary dialog.

 Place Influence forces all graphic elements which are created to match the selected item's symbology and can be used with MicroStation's Change Element tools to change existing elements.
 When running D&C Manager in expanded mode, the New Element Only option will restrict that functionality to affect only elements that are created.